Chlamydo/personal_website3/_tabs/about.md

 order: 3
 ---

 > Hey, I am currently doing a Phd in symmetric cryptanalysis at Inria Paris !
+I live in the 13th district of Paris so you may found me there !
 {: .prompt-tip }
 >
 > I have to make my own personal page while waiting for Wikipedia to provide one...